helloKittyCatSweet/community-extensions/README.md

 http://docs.logicaldoc.com/en/installation/install-on-ubuntu/install-third-party-software-ubuntu

-Tesseract:
+Tesseract:<br/>
-after installing Tesseract, configure the path of the executable in the LogicalDOC configuration file /conf/context.properties by modifying the properties ocr.Tesseract.path=C:\\LogicalDOC\\tesseract\\tesseract.exe ocr.enabled=true
+after installing Tesseract, configure the path of the executable in the LogicalDOC configuration file /conf/context.properties by modifying the properties<br/>
+ocr.Tesseract.path=C:\\LogicalDOC\\tesseract\\tesseract.exe<br/>
+ocr.enabled=true<br/>

-LibreOffice:
+LibreOffice: <br/>
-after installing Tesseract, configure the path of the executable in /conf/context.properties by modifying the properties converter.LibreOfficeConverter.enabled=true converter.LibreOfficeConverter.path=C:\\Program Files\\LibreOffice
+after installing Tesseract, configure the path of the executable in /conf/context.properties by modifying the properties<br/>
+converter.LibreOfficeConverter.enabled=true<br/>
+converter.LibreOfficeConverter.path=C:\\Program Files\\LibreOffice<br/>

 Note: remember that from version 8.8.3 it is necessary to set the commands that LogicalDOC can launch on the operating system in the /conf/allowed-commands.txt file